Ivo Ištuk: Later career

 After Čelik, Ištuk managed a number of other clubs.
 From January to May 2009, he managed Imotski in the Croatian 2.
-HNL, from June to August 2009 he once again managed Čelik, from May 2010 to March 2011 he again managed Široki Brijeg, from October 2011 to March 2012 he managed Rijka in the 1.
-HNL, from January to May 2013 Bosna Visoko again, and from June to July 2014 Austrian club Hartberg.
+HNL, from June to August 2009 he once again managed Čelik, from May 2010 to March 2011 he again managed Široki Brijeg, from October 2011 to March 2012 he managed Rijka in the Croatian First League, from January to May 2013 Bosna Visoko again, and from June to July 2014 Austrian club Hartberg.
 For a short period in 2016, he also managed Čelik for a third time.

 Most recently and for a third time in his career as well, Ištuk was manager of Bosna Visoko, getting appointed in April 2017.
 In the 2018−19 First League of FBiH season, Bosna under Ištuk's wing finished in last place in the league and got relegated for a third time in the club's history to the Second League of FBiH (Group Center).
 Shortly after getting relegated, in July 2019, he decided to leave Bosna alongside his whole coaching staff, after which former Bosna manager Faruk Dedić returned to the position of the club's manager.